ajvincent/stacklizard/README.md

 # stacklizard
-A static-analysis tool to simulate marking one function async, and determining what functions and function calls must change.
+A static-analysis tool to simulate marking one JavaScript function async, and determining what functions and function calls must change.

 ## A simplified scenario
 Suppose you have the following code: